maxime1992/my-dev.to/blog-posts/next-level-data-privacy/part-1-next-level-data-privacy-with-easy-free-and-secure-self-hosting-at-home/next-level-data-privacy-with-easy-free-and-secure-self-hosting-at-home.md

 In this case, there are 5 lines to uncomment ⚠️!

 Now reload both services: `docker compose down && docker compose up -d` and head over your dashboard.
 It should not be accessible directly and you shall see the Authelia authentication page.

+If you get a 403 Forbidden error, you may need to adjust your allowed IP addresses in `dashboard.subdomain.conf`.

 ---